aliazam1291/New-Vertical-Slider/README.md

 # Vertical Slider

-This is a Vertical Slider created using HTML, CSS and JS
+This is a Vertical Slider created using HTML, CSS and Javascripy

 A Basic Project for New Beginners to contribute for the Hacktober Fest.